-The Official University-Sponsored Function Registration for Events Not Requiring Travel Documents form requires the signature of the official advisor, director of the organization or department sponsoring the event, as well as the instructor’s verifying approval.
+The Official University-Sponsored Function Registration for Events Not Requiring Travel Documents form requires the signature of the official advisor, director of the organization or department sponsoring the event, and the instructor verifying approval.

 A website is administered through the Vice President for Student Affairs (VPSA) office and lists official university-sponsored functions.
-Information listed on the website will include the organization, description of event, date and time of event, travel time required (if any), a list of students who will be involved in the event, and a phone number for the instructor to call if there are questions or concerns.
+Information listed on the website will include the organization, description of event, date and time of event, and travel time required (if any).
+A list of students attending the event should be kept by the director or organizer of the event.

 The advisor or director of the organization sponsoring the event must assure that the correct information is posted on the website in a timely manner.
 Questions about the event posting should be directed to Student Involvement @ LBJSC at 512.245.3219.

-For non-athletic events, the student is responsible for assuring that the appropriate travel documentation is completed and submitted to all appropriate offices prior to the travel.
-Please see UPPS No. 05.06.03, Student Travel, for further information regarding travel documentation.
+For non-athletic events, the student is responsible for assuring that the appropriate travel documentation is completed and submitted to all appropriate offices prior to the travel (see UPPS No. 05.06.03, Student Travel, for further information regarding travel documentation).
 Student Involvement @ LBJSC will use the information from travel documentation submitted to their office in order to register official university-sponsored functions on the website.